-Woman who left daughter, 3, in hot car convicted of murder
+Mom convicted of murder after leaving 3-year-old in hot car

 Sacramento County prosecutors say Phakhin told authorities she and Untwan Smith were trying to remove “lustful demons” from the girl.

-Prosecutors say Phakhin was repeatedly warned to protect the girl and advised to take her to a cooling shelter.
+Prosecutors say Phakhin was repeatedly warned and advised to take the girl to a cooling shelter.

 Smith’s murder trial is pending.